 EVERYTHING FROM EVERY STAGE

-With roots that can be traced back to the 14th century, Pantomime is now a fixture of the Christmas period across the country.
-Often dismissed as simply light entertainment, the pandemic has highlighted its importance within the make up of the cultural calendar in the UK, with the box office takings and audience attendances that pantomimes guarantee often contributing to the survival of theatres throughout the rest of the year.
+Almost completely unique to the United Kingdom, and with roots that can be traced back to the 14th century, pantomime is a fixture of the island's Christmas festivities.
+Often dismissed as simpley light entertainment, the importance of pantomime to the cultural make up of live performance across the country is often under appreciated - with the box office takings and audience attendances that pantomimes guarantee often contributing to the survival of theatres throughout the rest of the year, as well as being an important guarantee for the form's many performers and creators.

-This project aims to show the world of pantomime in a way we aren’t used to seeing, the world behind the glitz and glamour of the show.
+This project aims to show the world of pantomime in a way we aren’t used to seeing, the nuts and bolts behind the glitz and glamour of the show.

 Ben Roddy, 2021